ttysgym/face_recognition_with_sesame/README.md

 # face_recognition_with_sesame

 ## Description
-This is the program to call Sesame API(lock/unlock) according to registered face recognition.
+This is the program to call Sesame API(lock/unlock) according to recognizing registered faces.